12 Day Tunisia Adventure

 DAY 7: THE SAHARA

-Welcome to the one and only Sahara.
-Stuff of legends, it lives up to the hype!
+Welcome to the one and only Sahara desert.
+The stuff of legends, it lives up to the hype!
 Jump into our off-road equipped vehicles for an exploration including a very unique lunch visit.
-Keep an appetite, that’s all we’re saying… Then, further exploration, capped with a sunset campfire.
+Save your appetite, that’s all we’re telling you.
+Then, further exploration, finished off with a sunset campfire.
 The sky will darken, and then, the magic: turn your eyes heavenward for the most spectacular view of the day.
-Being 2 hours away from the nearest light source, the Milky Way will blow. you. away.
-Accommodation for tonight is a comfy desert camp.

 Included: Breakfast, lunch, dinner